 Please make sure that your child has a cloth library bag or similar for protecting books as they are carried to and from school and that it is clearly marked with their name.
 As parents, you can assist by finding out your child’s weekly scheduled borrowing session and ensuring that the books are returned on time.

 Reminder: Student loans are for one week with an extension for a further week available if the child has not finished reading the book in that time.

 In addition to the class borrowing session, children can return and borrow books at the following times:

-Tuesday, Wednesday and Thursday before school (from 8.30am) and after school (until 3.15pm) Wednesday and Thursday lunch time (12.55pm-1.15pm).
+Tuesday, Wednesday and Thursday before school (from 8.30am) and after school (until 3.10pm) Wednesday lunch time (12.55pm-1.15pm).
 Parents are welcome to come with their child to help them borrow on the days that the Library is open before and after school.
-The library is open for students on Monday, Wednesday and Thursday at lunch time.
+The library is open for students on Monday, Wednesday and Friday at lunch time.
 During this time, students can play board games and read books.